Antarctica in Sight: Live!

 Antarctica In Sight: Live! is back.
 Join us as we meet expert guests from the fields of science, history, conservation and culture, to explore hidden treasures, uncover amazing lives and deepen our understanding of this extraordinary place.
 Put your questions to the panel during each live event and discover new perspectives on your favourite frozen continent.

-Join us as we explore the hidden history of Antarctica’s hand-built post-war architecture.
-Discover how these amazing structures were built against the odds using pre-fabricated panels and make-do-and-mend salvaged materials, and meet the people whose job it is to restore and protect them today.
+Discover how our amazing structures were built against the odds using pre-fabricated panels and make-do-and-mend salvaged materials, and meet the people whose job it is to restore and protect them today.
 Our expert speakers will highlight the challenges of conserving wooden buildings in extreme Antarctic conditions and discuss the threat that climate change has on these remarkable structures, as we look to protect their future.
 Supported by the Paul Mellon Centre for Studies in British Art.

 With the festive season on the horizon, we explore the story of food in Antarctica: from surviving on dwindling supplies to conjuring up a festive feast from a tin.
 We’ll talk about the many food-related artefacts that can be found across the sites we preserve, explore creative menus from the archive, and discover what happened when food supplies ran low.
 And with three vegetarian team members heading to Port Lockroy for the first time, we discuss what it it takes to go meat-free in Antarctica and what we can all do to reduce our culinary footprint.